 Lower School - Students in Kindergarten and 1st Grade are dismissed at 2:30 PM using the East Entrance Doors only.
 Parents/guardians are required to park their vehicle in the front parking lot and walk to the doors to pick up their child.
 Please note that older siblings in Lower School will also be at this location for dismissal.
-Students in 2nd-5th Grade are dismissed at 2:45 PM using the North Entrance Doors.
+Students in 2nd-5th Grade are dismissed at 2:30 PM using the North Entrance Doors.
 Parents/guardians have the option of using the parent pick-up line (by vehicle) or walking to the doors.
 All students using bus transportation are escorted to the South Entrance Doors and released to their assigned buses at 2:45 PM.
-All students should be picked up by 3:00 PM at the latest to in order to avoid a late pickup fine of \$25 per occurrence.

-NOTE: The yellow student name card is REQUIRED in order to pick up your child in the afternoon.
+NOTE: The school-issued student name card is REQUIRED in order to pick up your child in the afternoon.
 Please plan accordingly to avoid any issues or delays during the dismissal period.

 Middle/Upper School - Students are dismissed at the 2:45 PM dismissal bell.
 Students riding the bus should report immediately to the Murphy Gym/D-Wing Commons.
 Buses depart campus beginning at 2:50 PM.
-If a student misses their bus, they should immediately contact a parent/guardian and wait to be picked up outside at the HPS/Globe Entrance.
-Students being picked up and student drivers should exit the building using the HPS/Security Entrance.
+If a student misses their bus, they should immediately contact a parent/guardian and wait to be picked up outside at the HPS Main Entrance.
+Students being picked up by a parent/guardian and student drivers should exit the building using the HPS Main Entrance.